mayureshnw/scaleChange/README.md

 **Login + Sign Up page**

 The idea is to build a login page assuming our users are in in the range of 0-10^n.

 So I will incrementally build a login page for 1 user, 10 users, 100 users and so on until a substantial user base can be handled.

 ## Why
-There's a lot being spoken about scalable architectures and the ability to handle tons of users.
-Having never worked on something that is going to be used by billions of users , its difficult to understand the effort that is required or the architectures that need to be modified.
-This is an attempt to go ground up on how and why architecure needs to be changed.
+It seems pretty easy to handle less than a million users logging in.
+So lets cut to the chase and handle a millions of logins.

 ## Repo structure

-The master will contain nothing more than this readme.

-Each `n` factor will have its own branch which will be checked out from the branch named `n-1`

-Example:
-A branch handling 1000 users will be checked out from the 100 users branch.

-Since I wont be pushing anything to the `n` factor branch directly.
-Every branch which is a WIP for a particular `n`  will be named `n/feature`.
+The million users repo

 ## Tech Stack

 I am particularly interested in how javascript handles load and the respective architectures so I am starting out with
 * HTML
 * CSS
 * JS